temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

   Note that `DynamicSignalHandler` and `DynamicQueryHandler` can also be implemented in regular Workflow implementations.

-- Since `DynamicWorkflow` can be invoked for different Workflow Types, to check what type is running when your Dynamic Workflow `execute` method runs, use:
+- Because `DynamicWorkflow` can be invoked for different Workflow Types, to check what type is running when your Dynamic Workflow `execute` method runs, use:

   ```java
   String type = Workflow.getInfo().getWorkflowType();